Bachelor of Nursing (Post-Registration)

 This qualification is designed to prepare you to meet healthcare delivery requirements for the 21st century and respond to Australian and international healthcare priorities and trends.
 Six integrating themes are intertwined throughout the curriculum and represent core approaches that inform contemporary nursing practice:

-World-class facilities together with teaching staff who are above world-class researchers1 in the field means you are assured the very best in academic resources, learning facilities and support.
+World-class facilities together with well above world-class researchers in nursing1, as well as academics and experienced clinicians means you are assured the very best in academic resources, learning facilities and support.

 This degree is also a great option for those wanting the flexibility that comes with online learning and on-campus workshops – we offer accessible online learning facilities and dedicated support staff who are with you every step of the way.